andreasmuck/odoo-deb-docker/README.md

-# Version-neutral Dockerized Odoo Enterprise
+#  Dockerized Odoo from official .deb packages

 This project builds a local Docker image from **any compatible Odoo `.deb`** you place in `./deb/`.
-It is a personal project I use to quickly spin up test Odoo test installations.
+It is a personal project I use it to quickly spin up Odoo test installation.
 It is not meant for productive use.
 Different ports and project names can be used to install different versions side by side.

+This repo does not distribute Odoo or Odoo Enterprise.
+Obtain the appropriate .deb package directly from Odoo.
+Odoo Enterprise requires a valid Odoo Enterprise subscription.

 It has been tested with Odoo 18 and Odoo 19, community and enterprise version.